· freelance tools + guides

 How to make an invoice in Excel

 Six-section layout, three formulas, PDF export.
-10 minutes the first time, 2 minutes after — with the five mistakes that send invoices to AP-rejection purgatory.
+10 minutes the first time, 2 minutes after, plus the five mistakes that send invoices to AP-rejection purgatory.

 open →